Are you one of the 1 in 3 Scots with mental health difficulties?

 Your individual needs will not be the same as the next person, so why should your treatment?

-Engaging with you in a respectful non-judgemental and compassionate way is always our aim, to establish a relationship between us and you that feels trusting, secure and professional.
+Therapy involves 60 minute appointments, usually once a week.
+I’ll work with you in a respectful non-judgemental and compassionate way, to establish a therapy relationship that feels trusting, secure and professional.

 People may not identify themselves as ‘carers’ and those experiencing mental health problems are not always comfortable seeing partners, relatives or friends as their ‘carers’.
 However, mental health difficulties usually have a big impact on those close to the person affected.